7Ji/git-mirrorer/README.md

 ```
 _`git-mirrorer` uses 64-bit XXHash 3 to generate local repo names from the url, the above `2c7adc93616e76cd` and `672b80351731823c` are such examples.
 There will also be symlinks created under `repos/links` which is easier to lookup for humans._

 You can then clone/fetch from your local copies under `repos/`.
-You can also exposing either `repos/` or `repos/links/` as the root of your git deamon and then clone/fetch from the local mirror across your lan/Internet.
+You can also expose either `repos/` or `repos/links/` as the root of your git deamon and then clone/fetch from the local mirror across your lan/Internet.

 ## Wanted objects
 If you run `git-mirrorer` with only a simple repos list, you might read the following log: